-Dermatologist may check the mole carefully and ask some relative questions if detects a problem.
+A dermatologist may check the mole carefully and ask some relative questions if detects a problem.
 He may ask some general questions to determine either mole is harmful or not like

 Moles are not treated by the doctors as these are harmless and cause no suffering to the person.
-But in cases when moles are itchy and cause pain then dermatologist may undergo some treatment.
-Dermatologist may also treat mole either bothering or not if he suspects it as cancerous.
-Only possible remedy in allopathic for mole is, remove it.
+But in cases when moles are itchy and cause pain then dermatologists may undergo some treatment.
+The dermatologist may also treat mole either bothering or not if he suspects it as cancerous.
+The only possible remedy in allopathic for a mole is, remove it.

 Homeopathy offers a wide range of medicines to remove moles from the skin in a very effective way.
-Though the treatment may take time but it will save the patient to pass through any surgical procedure and side effects.
+Though the treatment may take the time it will save the patient to pass through any surgical procedure and side effects.

 Some of the most effective medicines in homeopathy for the treatment of moles are

 Sometimes the pigment develops deep inside the skin rather than be apparent.
-In such cases the color of the mole turns blue.
-Such blue moles are generally seen on the areas of chest or lower abdomen.
-These blue moles are different in nature though no much harmful but still demand different treatment instead in case of normal moles.
+In such cases, the color of the mole turns blue.
+Such blue moles are generally seen on the areas of the chest or lower abdomen.
+These blue moles are different in nature though no much harmful but still demand different treatment instead of in case of normal moles.
 Homeopathic medicine Phosphorous can serve the best to treat bluish moles.
-But if moles are red but later on turn blue are not same as bluish moles thus need different medicine.
+But if moles are red but later on turn blue are not same as bluish moles thus need a different medicine.
 Thus changing moles can be treated with Calcarea Carbonica.

 Please note that you should NOT use any of these mentioned medicines on your own.
-We have listed these medicines for educational and information purpose only.
+We have listed these medicines for educational and information purposes only.
 Only an experienced homeopathic doctor can suggest you right medicine after looking at your signs and symptoms.